ubernostrum/django-registration/docs/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Prior to 3.x, failures to activate a user account (in workflows which use
-activation) all simply returned `None` in place of the activated account.
-This
+activation) all simply returned :data:`None` in place of the activated
-meant it was not possible to determine, from inspecting the result, what
+account.
+This meant it was not possible to determine, from inspecting the
-exactly caused the failure.
+result, what exactly caused the failure.

 In django-registration 3.x, activation failures raise an exception --
 :exc:`~django_registration.exceptions.ActivationError` -- with a message and
-code (such as `"expired"`), to indicate the cause of failure.
+code (such as ``"expired"``), to indicate the cause of failure.
 This exception is
 caught by :class:`~django_registration.views.ActivationView` and turned into
-the template context variable `activation_error`.
+the template context variable ``activation_error``.

 Changes to custom user support